Indiana Pacers: 1994–1997: Larry Brown era

-Back–to–back Eastern Conference Finals appearances
+Back-to-back Eastern Conference finals appearances

-With the 1994 Eastern Conference Finals tied going into Game 5 in New York, and the Pacers trailing the Knicks by 15 points early in the fourth quarter, Reggie Miller scored 25 points in that quarter, including five 3-point field goals.
-Miller also flashed the choke sign to the Knicks' number one fan, Spike Lee, while leading the Pacers to the come from behind victory.
+With the 1994 Eastern Conference finals tied going into game 5 in New York, and the Pacers trailing the Knicks by 15 points early in the fourth quarter, Reggie Miller scored 25 points, which included five 3-point field goals.
+Miller also flashed the choke sign to the Knicks' celebrity fan, Spike Lee, while leading the Pacers to the come from behind victory.
 The Knicks ultimately came back to win the next two games and the series.
 Miller was a tri-captain and leading scorer of the USA Basketball team that won the gold medal at the 1994 FIBA World Championship.

 Mark Jackson joined the team in an off-season trade with the Los Angeles Clippers, giving the team a steady hand at the point guard position that had been lacking in recent years.
 The Pacers enjoyed a 52–30 campaign in 1994–95, giving them their first Central Division title and first 50+ win season since the ABA days.
-The team swept the Hawks in the first round, before another meeting with the rival Knicks in the Conference semifinals.
-This time, with the Pacers down six points with 16.4 seconds remaining in Game 1, Miller scored eight points in 8.9 seconds to help secure a two-point victory.
+The team swept the Hawks in the first round of the 1995 NBA playoffs, before another meeting with the rival Knicks in the conference semifinals.
+This time, with the Pacers down six points with 16.4 seconds remaining in game 1, Miller scored eight points in 8.9 seconds to help secure a two-point victory.
 The Pacers beat the Knicks in seven games.
-They pushed the Magic to seven games before falling in the Eastern Conference Finals.
+They pushed the Orlando Magic to seven games before falling in the Eastern Conference finals.

 Injury-plagued seasons

-The Pacers duplicated their 52–30 record in 1995–96, but were hurt severely by an injury to Reggie Miller's eye socket in April, from which he was not able to return until Game 5 of their first-round series against the Hawks.
+The Pacers duplicated their 52–30 record in 1995–96, but were hurt severely by an injury to Reggie Miller's eye socket in April, from which he was not able to return until game 5 of their first-round series against the Hawks.
 Miller scored 29 points in that game, but the Hawks came away with a two-point victory to put an early end to Indiana's season.
-This 1995–96 team did manage to go down in history as the only team to defeat the Chicago Bulls twice that year, a Bulls team which made history with a then all-time best 72–10 record.
+This 1995–96 Pacers did manage to go down in history as the only team to defeat the Chicago Bulls twice that year, a Bulls team which made history with a then all-time best 72–10 record.
 The Pacers could not withstand several key injuries in 1996–97, nor could they handle the absence of Mark Jackson, who had been traded to the Denver Nuggets before the season (though they did re-acquire Jackson at the trading deadline).
-The Pacers finished 39–43 and missed the playoffs for the first time in seven years, after which coach Larry Brown stepped down.
+The Pacers finished 39–43 and missed the playoffs for the first time since 1989, after which coach Larry Brown stepped down.

 1997–2000: Larry Bird era

 In the 1997–98 NBA season, Indiana native and former Boston Celtics great Larry Bird was hired as head coach.
-He led the Pacers to a 19-game improvement over the previous season, finishing 58–24 – at the time, the most the franchise had ever won as an NBA team, and tying the 1970–71 ABA Pacers for the franchise record.
+He led the Pacers to a 19-game improvement over the previous season, finishing 58–24 at the time, the most the franchise had ever won as an NBA team, and tying the 1970–71 ABA Pacers for the franchise record.